Pregnancy Grief and Loss

 trauma symptoms.

-We also know that pregnancy grief and loss can be a very isolating time for bereaved families.
+We also know that perinatal grief and loss can be a very isolating time for bereaved families.
 Perinatal grief and loss is known as a “disenfranchised grief”, it is often not spoken about or validated.
 People around the bereaved family may not know what to say and may avoid the family or may say well-meaning but hurtful comments.
 In either case the bereaved family is left feeling isolated and alone.
 Our perinatal psychologists and psychiatrist are able to provide psychological support through this time.